Moving From Condo to Home: Adjusting Your Security Expectations and Responsibilities

 In a condo, the building handles perimeter security.
 You handle your unit.
 In a home, you're responsible for every entry point, every lock, every window, the perimeter, lighting — everything.

 This shift isn't intuitive.
 It can feel overwhelming.
 But it's also an opportunity: you have complete control over your security and can build the system that makes you feel safe.
+The same principles that Toronto police share with homeowners apply here, just with more entry points to think through.

 This post is for first-time home buyers transitioning from building security to home ownership.